 We’ve talked about browning butter a hundred times before here, but if you’re new, you want to start with a super hot pan.
 Add the butter, then as it melts, swirl the pan.
 Normally, you’d take it all the way to the browning point, but since the pork chops are being cooked in it, when the butter starts to turn chestnut in color and smell nutty, you immediately put the chops in.
 Let them sear for a good 2-3 minutes, then flip and sear on the other side for another minute or so.

-From there, the chops get pulled out for a moment, and the sage goes in to fry.
-The sage is pulled out, the chops go back in, and it’s popped into the oven along with a little bit more apple cider until it’s done cooking and reaches 145 degrees.
+To make sure you cook the pan seared pork chops correctly, use a meat thermometer to check the internal temperature.
+It should read 145 degrees.
 It happens fasts, so it will likely only need a few more minutes to cook.
 If your chops are thin enough, you may not even need the oven at all, just be sure to check!

 Ok, so the apple cider cream sauce.
 Oh, the sauce.
 This stuff is liquid GOLD.
 So good.